In this guide we will learn how to mount a MinIO server that can be used by multiple users.

 WantedBy=multi-user.target

-Now we can enable the minio service:
+Now we can enable the MinIO service:

 $ systemctl enable minio.service

-Turn on TLS for Minio
+Turning on TLS for Minio

 By default, MinIO does not ship with TLS enabled.
 You can turn on this encryption by following this guide: How to secure access to MinIO server with TLS

-Install MinIO Client
+Installing MinIO Client

 MinIO Client (mc) provides a modern alternative to UNIX commands like ls